Earth Day: Evolving Sustainability in Guatemala

 There is also a need for more investment in renewable energy and sustainable infrastructure to support the country's growing population and economy.

 Overall, however, Guatemala's progress toward environmental sustainability is encouraging.
-Naturally Smart Travel supports these efforts by contributing to the success of social and environmental initiatives via scholarships for students, grants for business development, and a dedication to offset the carbon emissions of each guest for each trip.
+Naturally Smart Travel supports these efforts by contributing to the success of social and environmental initiatives via scholarships for students, grants for business development, and a dedication to offsetting the carbon emissions of each guest for each trip.